map6160 Warren Pkwy, Suite 100, Frisco, TX 75034

 Commingling occurs when two individuals’ separate property becomes intertwined or mixed.
 The best example of this is an individual depositing individually-owned funds—money he or she made before the marriage or received as an inheritance during the marriage—into a joint marital checking account.
 Doing so, in most cases, causes the deposited funds to lose their identity as separate property.

-It is important to understand that in equitable distribution states such as Illinois, personal property that is commingled becomes marital property.
-This process is referred to by statute as transmutation of property.
-It is very difficult to keep private property separate when willfully commingled, and indeed, the court presumes that your intent is to commingle your property if you do so.
+It is important to understand that personal property that is commingled may be considered community property.
+It is very difficult to keep private property separate when it has been willfully commingled, and indeed, the court may presume that your intent is to commingle your property if you do so.

 Tracing Assets